Otto-9092/Updated-farming-app/README.md

 ## 📸 What it does

 Live GPS-driven precision ag display that runs entirely in your browser.
-Drive any equipment in your field, see real-time coverage painted onto a satellite map, get live metrics, save reports for every job, and sync your setup across devices.
+Drive any equipment in your field, see real-time coverage painted onto a satellite map, get live metrics, save reports for every job, import field boundaries straight from Google Earth, and sync your entire setup across devices through your own Google account.

 ---